JacobProut/NeoModReupload/README.md

+AfterLife: The Minecraft Expansion Pack
-AfterLife Expansion Pack Creation by Jacob Prout
+Created by: Jacob Prout
-This modpack is an expanison to the base game.
+This mod-pack is an expansion to the base game.
 Giving more things to do once completing the base game.